-Having displayed the inventory record, we now want to display the vendor record corresponding to this record.
+Having returned the vendor's name, we can now use it to look up and display the appropriate vendor record.
 In this case we do not need to use a cursor to display the vendor record.
 Using a cursor here complicates our code slightly for no good gain.
 Instead, we simply perform a get() directly against the vendor database.

 '''

+/

-// Shows a vendor record.
+Shows a vendor record.
 Each vendor record is an instance of

-// a vendor structure.
-See loadVendorDB() in
+a vendor structure.
+See load_vendor_database() in

-// example_database_load for how this structure was originally
+example_database_load for how this structure was originally

-// put into the database.
+put into the database.

+/

 int

-show_vendor(MyDb &vendorDB, const char vendor)
+show_vendor_record(char vendor_name, DB vendor_dbp)

 {

-Dbt data;
+DBT key, data;

 VENDOR my_vendor;

-try {
+int ret;

+/ Zero our DBTs /

+memset(&key, 0, sizeof(DBT));

+memset(&data, 0, sizeof(DBT));

-// Set the search key to the vendor's name
+/ Set the search key to the vendor's name /

-// vendor is explicitly cast to char to stop a compiler

-// complaint.

-Dbt key((char )vendor, strlen(vendor) + 1);
+key.data = vendor_name;

+key.size = strlen(vendor_name) + 1;

+/

-// Make sure we use the memory we set aside for the VENDOR
+Make sure we use the memory we set aside for the VENDOR

-// structure rather than the memory that DB allocates.
+structure rather than the memory that DB allocates.

-// Some systems may require structures to be aligned in memory
+Some systems may require structures to be aligned in memory

-// in a specific way, and DB may not get it right.
+in a specific way, and DB may not get it right.

-data.set_data(&my_vendor);

-data.set ulen(sizeof(VENDOR));

-data.set_flags(DB_DBT_USERMEM);
+/

+data.data = &my_vendor;

+data.ulen = sizeof(VENDOR);

+data.flags = DB_DBT_USERMEM;

-// Get the record
+/ Get the record /

-vendorDB.getDb().get(NULL, &key, &data, 0);

-std::cout << " " << my_vendor.street << "\n"

-<< " " << my_vendor.city << ", "

-<< my_vendor.state << "\n"

-<< "

-" << my_vendor.zipcode << "\n"

-" << my vendor.phone number << "\n"

-<< "

 '''